sdparsons/splithalf/README.md

 because I had seen a few papers that used a change in bias score in their analysis, and I wondered “I wonder how reliable that is as an individual difference measure”.
-Be warned, difference scores are nearly always less reliable than raw averages, and it’s very likely that differences-of-differences will be the least reliable amongst the bunch.
+Be warned, difference scores are nearly always less reliable than raw averages, and differences-of-differences will be less reliable again.

-So, lets say our dependant/outcome variable in our task is the difference between bias observed in block A and B. So our outcome is calculated something like this.
+Our difference-of-difference variable in our task is the difference between bias observed in block A and B. So our outcome is calculated something like this.

 BiasA = incongruent\_A - congruent\_A